gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 To add a new gear to your application, SSH to your application gear with the following command replacing the contents with the correct information for your application.

+**Note: To get a list of all your application that you can ssh into, you can run the *rhc domain show* command.**

 	$ ssh [AppUUID]@[AppName]-[DomainName].example.com

 Once you have have been authenticated to your application gear, you can add a new gear with the following command: